How Stackra Works: Scoring, Reports, and Reviews

-Stackra is a free website audit tool that measures how ready your website is to attract, convert, and retain customers.
+Stackra is a website grader that measures how ready your website is to attract, convert, and retain customers.
 It crawls your site, runs a Google PageSpeed Insights performance audit, analyzes your content and design, and generates expert-level recommendations, all in one report.
+Free plan includes 3 scans per month.

 Scores are built on three pillars: Conversion & Trust, Search Visibility, and Technical Confidence, blending deterministic measurements with AI expert judgment from CMO, SEO, and CTO perspectives.
 Business-type detection (SaaS, e-commerce, local service, and more) ensures benchmarks are relevant to what your site is actually trying to do.